gratraw/elevetorservice/README.md

 ## Usage

 1. Create the environment:
-    1. Enter the number of available elevators for the simulation
+    1. Enter the number of available elevators for the simulation.
-    2. Provide lowest and the top floor
+    2. Provide lowest and the top floor.
 2. Start the simulation:
-    1. See current status of all elevators using command `print` or `p`
+    1. See current status of all elevators using command `print` or `p`.
-    2. Perform one step of the simulation using command `step` or `s`
+    2. Perform one step of the simulation using command `step` or `s`.
-    3. Perform n-steps of the simulation using command `nsteps` or `n`
+    3. Perform n-steps of the simulation using command `nsteps` or `n`.
-    4. Perform all queued steps of simulation using command `continue`
+    4. Perform all queued steps of simulation using command `continue`.
-    5. See all possible commands using `menu` or `m`
+    5. See all possible commands using `menu` or `m`.
     6. Add one or more elevator requests:
         1. One request: `calling_floor target_floor` (i.e.: `1 10` - call an elevator to the 1st floor, move up to the
-           10th floor)
+           10th floor).
-        2. Multiple requests separated by `,`: `call_floor1 target_floor1, call_floor2 target_floor2, call_floor3 target_floor3`
+        2. Multiple requests separated by `,`: `call_floor1 target_floor1, call_floor2 target_floor2, call_floor3 target_floor3`.
+3. Finish the simulation with `exit`, `esc`, or `e` command.

 #### Potential improvements